All Episodes

 I'm just telling you what they told me.

-Uh I asked, I asked about prison rape.
+I asked about prison rape.

-It it it happens with with far too common frequency.
+It happens with far too common frequency.

-In this instance, when you have prison guards with machine guns watching you at every moment, uh there's not a lot of capacity to engage in an act of violence.
+In this instance, when you have prison guards with machine guns watching you at every moment, there's not a lot of capacity to engage in an act of violence.

-I want to go back to what you were talking about, the conditions there and also the rules and how they're running their prisons down there in a way that I'm kind of jealous that we're not doing it here.
+I want to go back to what you were talking about, the conditions there, and also the rules and how they're running their prisons down there in a way that I'm kind of jealous that we're not doing it here.

 They've taken the murderers off the streets.

-But but it it is also designed.
+But it is also designed.

-Listen, I've been to prisons before in Texas, I've been to the prison in Huntsville, I've been to death row in Huntsville when I was the solicitor general of Texas, uh, there were multiple legal challenges to the method of capital punishment in Texas.
+When I was the Solicitor General of Texas, there were multiple legal challenges to the method of capital punishment in Texas.

 And I was defending that.